Rohingya toddler among 12 killed as first monsoon rains hit Bangladesh

 Last week, the United Nations High Commissioner for Refugees said relocation was a challenge due to the lack of alternative flat land.
 Around 200,000 people have been identified as being at high risk.

-"Since we don't have any place here we have to move them to Bhasan Char island and by September this year the relocation will be possible," said Kamal, referring to the much-criticized plan here to shift the Rohingya to a remote Bay of Bengal island being developed.
+“Since we don’t have any place here we have to move them to Bhasan Char island and by September this year the relocation will be possible,” said Kamal, referring to the much-criticised plan to shift the Rohingya to a remote Bay of Bengal island being developed.

-In the hilly district of Rangamati, where 10 people have died, officials said rescue and relief teams were struggling to reach people due to difficult terrain.
+In the hilly district of Rangamati, where 10 Bangladeshis have died, officials said rescue and relief teams were struggling to reach people due to difficult terrain.

-Reporting By Serajul Quadir; Editing by Krishna N. Das and Alex Richardson
+Reporting By Serajul Quadir in DHAKA; Additional reporting by Stephanie Nebehay in GENEVA; Editing by Krishna N. Das and Alex Richardson